What Is a Green Card Joint Sponsor?

 What are the obligations of a joint sponsor?

 1. Providing financial support: Being a joint sponsor means being equally responsible as the sponsoring spouse (the primary sponsor) for financially supporting the marriage-based green card holder.
 That is, they must maintain a minimum annual income of 125% of the Federal Poverty Guidelines for their household size until their obligations to the green card holder end (see below).

-2. Reimbursing the government for use of public benefits: The purpose of having a financial co-sponsor is to prevent the marriage-based green card holder from becoming a “public charge,” a person who depends primarily on the government for support.
+2. Reimbursing the government for use of public benefits: The purpose of having a financial co-sponsor is to prevent the marriage-based green card holder from becoming a “public charge,” (what is a public charge).

 If the green card holder receives “public charge” benefits from a federal, state, or local government agency before the joint sponsor’s obligations end, the joint sponsor and the sponsoring spouse may need to repay the amount of those benefits to the agency.

 If the green card holder receives “non-public charge” benefits, the joint sponsor and sponsoring spouse will not have to repay their value to the government.
 Some government agencies may also count the joint sponsor’s income as the green card holder’s income, however, when deciding whether to provide benefits and the appropriate amount.
 In other words, if the joint sponsor’s income meets 125% of the Federal Poverty Guidelines (or other percentage, depending on the specific agency’s application criteria) for their household size, which would include the green card holder, then the green card holder may be denied benefits or receive a lower amount.

 3. Updating your address: Until the joint sponsor’s obligations end (see below), they must notify USCIS every time they move.
 They must provide their new address on Form I-865 (officially called the “Sponsor’s Notice of Change of Address”) within 30 days after relocating.

 What are not obligations of the joint sponsor?